 [ Read more ]

-To read more, view or download a pdf copy of the full report, A Review of Student Financial Concerns and Effects of Working at the University of Iowa (Spring 2017).
+To read more, open the pdf document, A Review of Student Financial Concerns and Effects of Working at the University of Iowa (Spring 2017).
 You can also access an archived copy of the 2015 Student Financial Concerns Report.